MateiSarivan/MandelbrotSet/README.md

 This will open the gui window of the mandelbrot set navigator software.
 On the left hand side of the window, the mandelbrot set plot can be observed (***visual output***).
 On the right hand side of the window, navigation controls and information about the plotted values are available (***user input***).

-The default computation mode with which the software starts is selected to be the naïve one which is also the slowest.
+The default computation mode with which the software starts is selected to be the naïve one which is also on of the slowest.
 The user can change this computation methods by using the dropdown menu labeled "***Select computation method***".
 The user can choose one of the five computation methods mentioned above.
 When selecting one of the multiprocessing options, the number of cores used in the experiment can be adjusted by using the slider labeled ***Select number of cores***.
 The slider can take values from ***0*** up to the maximum of cores available on the machine (including logical cores for Intel CPUs).
 If value ***0*** is selected, the default value *ProcessPoolExecutor* is used.

 The plot of the Mandelbrot set can be refined by using the slider labeled ***Select number of points/axis***, which is set by default to only 20 points per axis.
 By increasing the value, the computations time increases too; and depending on the selected computation method and the machine, it can take a long time to plot an image with 10000 points per axis, for example.